RELX Group/Elsevier Diversity & Inclusion Statement

 Our employees have the right to a healthy and safe workplace, as outlined in our Global Health and Safety Policy.
 While we comply with all employee-related reporting requirements, we are also committed to promoting workplace well-being of our employees.
 In the US, where we have the largest presence of employees, the CareConnect and REACH programmes promote workplace well-being through health screenings and various health awareness programmes and incentives.

-Our annual Fit2Win global well-being competition encourages employees to establish fitness teams to compete for cash prizes for charities of their choice.
-In 2017, 106 teams took part and ran, walked, cycled and swam a total of 93,457 miles (150,405 km).
+Our Fit2Win global well-being competition encourages employees to establish fitness teams to compete for cash prizes for charities of their choice.

-Dedicated health and well-being programmes are now available to more than 19,000 employees around the world, equating to over 60 percent of our employees.
+Dedicated health and wellbeing programmes are now available to more than 70% of our employees.
+We also maintain a network of more than 90 Wellness Champions.

 Elsevier has been working with EDGE Strategy since 2015, and in 2016 was awarded the EDGE Assess certification, which the leading global assessment methodology and business certification standard for gender equality.
 Elsevier was one of the first information service & technology companies to obtain this certification, which recognised our commitment to gender diversity in eight countries.
 We were pleased to be certified again in 2018 reflecting our ongoing commitment to gender equality at Elsevier.